Analysis | The case for ‘Havana Syndrome’ skepticism

 For several years now, the government has been grappling with what has become known as “Havana Syndrome.”
 In 2016, officials at the U.S. Embassy in Cuba’s capital reported experiencing unusual pressure in their heads, accompanied by nausea and other symptoms.
 Scans reportedly showed physical damage to the subjects’ brains.

 Over the next few years, symptoms were reported elsewhere and tied back to the same unexplained syndrome.
 There were cases in China, Vietnam, Colombia, Austria, India — even Washington.
 In September, The Washington Post reported that the case count totaled around 200.
-In a report for the media outlet Puck published Wednesday, Julia Ioffe claimed that the total was near 300, so many even right at this moment that Walter Reed National Medical Center in Maryland is “overwhelmed to the point of no longer being able to take new patients.”
+In a report for the media outlet Puck published Wednesday, Julia Ioffe claimed that the total was near 300, so many even right at this moment that Walter Reed National Military Medical Center in Maryland is “overwhelmed to the point of no longer being able to take new patients.”

 The federal government has been taking this very seriously.
-Earlier this month, President Biden signed legislation that would provide financial support for those afflicted with the mysterious illness.
+This month, President Biden signed legislation that would provide financial support for those afflicted with the mysterious illness.
 A report released last year by the National Academies of Sciences, Engineering and Medicine suggested that the cause might be a directed-energy attack, perhaps using radio waves.
 Weapons of this type do apparently exist.

 But let’s step back.
 The theory is that some foreign actor or actors managed to move a device or devices to positions around the world and strike government officials without detection.
 They managed to do so within a few hundred yards of the White House, in fact, as described in a report by the New Yorker’s Adam Entous.
 The purported target was a National Security Council (NSC) staffer last winter.